AlexBaranowski/amiimporter/README.md

 }
     ```
 - Fast upstream bandwidth as you will be uploading the image to s3!
+- Requirements has awscli you might use one provided by your distro but it have to be configured with `aws configure`.

 ### The required parameters are: